VieVaWaldi/dh_pipeline/README.md

 ### Database

-A `PostgreSQL DB 17.2` is being used for the project.
-[This document](README_DB.md) explains how you can control the PostgreSQL server locally and on the cluster.
+The [Database Documentation](README_DB.md) explains how you can control the PostgreSQL server locally and on the cluster.
+A `PostgreSQL DB 17.5` is being used for the project.

 ### Orchestration

-[This document](orchestration/README.md) explains how orchestration with Airflow is set up and works.
+The [Orchestration Documentation](orchestration/README.md) explains how orchestration with Airflow is set up and works.

 ## Project Structure